 8. W. Eugene Smith

 If you like black and white stills and are interested in this kind of printing, then you must draw inspiration from Smith.
-He was known to be obsessed with his work, so much so that his photographs became intense, powerful and striking on their own.
-He is also one of the most well
+He was known to be obsessed with his work, so much so that his photographs became intense, powerful, and striking on their own.
+He is also one of the best

 9. Guy Bourdin